lukeg101/lplzoo/ULC/README.md

 ## Other Implementation Details
 - ULC.hs contains the Haskell implementation of the calculus, including substitution, reduction, and other useful things.
 - Parser.hs contains the monadic parser combinators needed to parse input strings into term ASTs for the calculus.
+It follows the grammar above.
 - Repl.hs contains a simple read-eval-print loop which hooks into main, and into the parser.
 - Main.hs is needed for GHC to compile without any flags, it also invokes the repl.